hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 `requesttimeoutseconds`.
 The timeout period continues to double each time a round fails to add a block.

 Usually, the protocol adds the proposed block before reaching `requesttimeoutseconds`.
-This causes a new round to start, and resets the block time and round timeout timers.
+A new round then starts, resetting the block time and round timeout timers.
 When `blockperiodseconds` expires, the protocol proposes the next new block.

 The time from proposing a block to adding the block is small (approximately one second) even in